-Share capital include common as well as preferred shares.
+Share capital consists of common shares.
 They are classified as Equity and are carried at cost, which is deemed as the fair value of these shares.

 Revenue Recognition

 To safeguard the interest of the cooperative, revenue recognition is as follows: